Aviation and airline safety

 TravelSECURE is a traveller-friendly website developed by the Australian Government to help you prepare for your trip and familiarise yourself with security measures in place at Australian airports and in international flights to and from Australia.
 Its purpose is to help travellers prepare for their journey so they can clear the security checks at the airport quickly and easily.

-The site provides information about prohibited items, passenger and baggage screening as well as liquids, aerosols and gels (LAGs) restrictions, goods purchased at duty-free shops before arrival in Australia.
+The site provides information about prohibited items, passenger and baggage screening as well as powders, liquids, aerosols and gels restrictions, goods purchased at duty-free shops before arrival in Australia.
 Travellers will also find recommendations about travelling with children, laptops, medicines and sports equipment.

 Duty free items, including oversized LAGs, are only permitted by the Australian Government where airport retailers have arrangements in place to deliver purchased items securely to the boarding gate or directly to the Australia-bound aircraft.
 They are also permitted where there is no security screening at the boarding gate which occurs at some last ports of call such as New Zealand, Japan, Taiwan and US.
 Research your destination or check with the airport retailer before you purchase any oversized LAGs.

 The best way to transport duty free purchases is to pack them in your checked-in luggage, which means that you need to purchase them prior to check-in at your departure point.
 Another option is for you to purchase your duty free at the destination of your international flight.
-Again, refer to the TravelSECURE website for more information.

 The links below provide additional information and advice on hand-luggage restrictions, security check procedures, duty free purchases and packing guidelines for some popular destinations for Australian travellers: